Key Stage 3 subjects

 Curriculum Intent - what is Greenford High School aiming to achieve through its Geography curriculum?

-Throughout each term students complete an independent ‘formal’ piece of work, usually in the form of an essay or research project.
-At the end of each half-term students complete an end of unit test to assess their understanding and application of key geographical concepts.
+Throughout each term, students complete regular assessed pieces of work, usually in the form of extended writing.
+At the end of each half-term, students complete an end-of-unit test to assess their understanding and application of key geographical concepts.

 COURSE CONTENT